sparisi/gym_gridworlds/README.md

 X          negative reward
 x          smaller negative reward
 ←↖↑↗→↘↓↙  one-directional tiles
+?          empty tile with 50% chance of random action
 ```

 1. Encode your grid following the above mapping, and save it as `txt` file in `gym_gridworlds/grids`.